-Traditionally speaking, all women in the U.S. were expected to assume their husband's surname after marriage.
-Nowadays these kinds of old-fashioned etiquette rules have fallen to the wayside.
-The decision to change your name after you get married is entirely up to you, but if you've decided to change it, you've got a bit of paperwork ahead of you.
+Women in the U.S. were expected to assume their husbands' surnames after marriage according to tradition.
+Nowadays, however, these kinds of old-fashioned etiquette rules have fallen to the wayside.
+The decision to change your name after you get married is now entirely up to you.
+If you've decided to change it, you've got a bit of paperwork ahead of you.

 Before the Wedding

 First, changing your last name requires a certified marriage license.
 It's always a good idea to request several copies in order to protect the original with the raised seal.
 Once you received your official document, you can tell the HR department at your place of work so they can change your email address, business cards, and other important files.

 Inform your friends and family about changing your name as well, just in case anyone plans on giving you a monogrammed wedding gift.
 When making your honeymoon reservations, however, it's suggested to use your maiden name.
 This is because passports and drivers licenses take much longer to process, and you don't want to be in a situation where you're stuck with non-identifying or matching names before your special trip.
 In this scenario, wait until after the wedding to formally issue these types of documents.